 “I was the director of an entrepreneurial program for the State of Texas, and my boss informed me that a vacation was long overdue—if I didn’t take a week of time off work, I’d lose it.
 So I packed my bag, and off I went to the Taos Institute of Art.
 The experience was so satisfying that when I returned, I quit my job and struck out as a full-time photographer!”

 Lomonte has authored several books, and her work has been featured in numerous exhibitions.
-She currently has two shows scheduled for 2018.
+She currently has several shows scheduled for 2018.